-With 14 distinct imprints—AFK, Cartwheel Books®, Chicken House®, Graphix™, Orchard Books®, Point™, PUSH, Scholastic en español, Scholastic Audio, Scholastic Focus, Scholastic Inc., Scholastic Press, Scholastic Reference™, and Klutz®—there’s something for everyone.
+With 17 distinct imprints—Acorn, AFK, Branches, Cartwheel Books®, Chicken House®, Graphix™, Klutz®, Little Shepherd Books®, Orchard Books®, Point®, PUSH, Scholastic Early Learners, Scholastic en español®, Scholastic Audio, Scholastic Focus, Scholastic Nonfiction, Scholastic Paperbacks and Scholastic Press—there’s something for everyone.

-Scholastic books have garnered accolades and awards, including the Newbery Medal for Out of the Dust by Karen Hesse; the Caldecott Medal for The Invention of Hugo Cabret by Brian Selznick and Caldecott Honor for Zen Shorts by Jon J. Muth; a Coretta Scott King Honor Book for The Parker Inheritance by Varian Johnson; a Newbery Honor for Echo by Pam Muñoz Ryan; the Stonewall Book Awards for Hurricane Child by Kacen Callender and George by Alex Gino; and a National Book Award Finalist honors for Hey, Kiddo by Jarrett J. Krosoczka and The Journey of Little Charlie by Christopher Paul Curtis.
+Scholastic books have garnered accolades and awards, including the Newbery Medal for Out of the Dust by Karen Hesse; the Caldecott Medal for The Invention of Hugo Cabret by Brian Selznick and Caldecott Honor for Zen Shorts by Jon J. Muth; a Coretta Scott King Honor Book for The Parker Inheritance by Varian Johnson; a Newbery Honor for Echo by Pam Muñoz Ryan; the Stonewall Book Awards for Hurricane Child by Kacen Callender and George by Alex Gino; and a National Book Award Finalist honors for Hey, Kiddo by Jarrett J. Krosoczka, What I Saw and How I Lied by Judy Blundell and The Journey of Little Charlie by Christopher Paul Curtis.

-Scholastic is the publisher of such memorable titles and series as Clifford the Big Red Dog®, Goosebumps®, The 39 Clues®, I-Spy, The Magic School Bus, and The Hunger Games; beloved, multi-generational favorites, including The Baby-sitters Club by Ann M. Martin, with more than 180 million copies in print to date; and phenomena like Captain Underpants by Dav Pilkey, which helped to create the industry’s illustrated chapter book category for kids, and has more than 90 million copies in print to date, as well as Pilkey’s Dog Man graphic novel series which has more than 26 million copies in print to date since its launch in 2016.
+Scholastic is the publisher of such memorable titles and series as The Bad Guys, Clifford the Big Red Dog®, Goosebumps®, Heartstopper, The 39 Clues®, I-Spy, Wings of Fire, The Magic School Bus, and The Hunger Games; beloved, multi-generational favorites, including The Baby-sitters Club by Ann M. Martin, with more than 190 million copies in print to date; and phenomena like Captain Underpants by Dav Pilkey, which helped to create the industry’s illustrated chapter book category for kids, and has more than 90 million copies in print to date, as well as Pilkey’s Dog Man graphic novel series which has more than 60 million copies in print to date since its launch in 2016.

-As the American publisher of the Harry Potter series, which has sold 180 million copies in the U.S. alone, Scholastic made publishing history in 2007, when the seventh and final book in J.K.
+As the American publisher of Harry Potter, the bestselling children’s book series of all time, which has sold more than 600 million copies worldwide, Scholastic made publishing history in 2007, when the seventh book in J.K.
 Rowling’s phenomenal series, Harry Potter and the Deathly Hallows, sold a record-breaking 8.3 million copies in the U.S. in the first 24 hours of its release.